ctnnguyen/aws-developer-cert/notes/iam.md

 ## Permissions
 - Policies: JSON documents defining permissions to users/groups
 - Least privilege principle: user given minimum level of access to perform job functions
+- Priority of permissions:
+  - Explicit DENY
+  - Explicit ALLOW
+  - Default DENY (implicit) (if no explicit allow -> no access is granted)

 ### Inheritance
 - Group-level policy: all users inherit policy
 - Inline policy: Only applied to user
+  - Should only be used when special / exceptional allows or denies
+- Managed policy: Reusable policies that can be applied to multiple users, groups, and roles

 <img src="../images/policy-inheritance.png" alt="policy inheritance" height="250" />